shigeyukey/shige-addons-wiki/src/AnkiTerminator/anki_terminator_00.md

       1. Select text in Anki -> Right click -> Chat GPT
  1. **Pronpts Buttons:** Input prompts into ChatGPT.
 Optionally customizable.
  1. **Option :** Open the Options dialog.

+## Right Click Actions
+  1. **Add text to card (AI-Sidebar)**
+     1. To add a selected text in the sidebar to the Reviewer's card.(Beta)
+     2. Drag to select text in the AI sidebar.
+     3. Right click to display context menu.
+     4. Select name of the field.
+  1. **Set text to AnkiTerminator (AI-Sidebar)**
+     1. Set the selected text in the sidebar to the AI sidebar text box.
+The purpose of this is to submit using the prompts set on the buttons.

+  2. **Explain with AnkiTerminator (Reviewer, Editor)**
+     1. Send the selected text in the reviewer or editor to the AI for description.
+This menu will not appear if the AI sidebar is not initialized.

 <br>